crwainstock/mvp/README.md

 - _Note_: The client folder holds everything to do with the front end of the app.
 The my-express-app encapsulates the whole app, including all back end files and the client files.

 ## Functionality Overview

+- Front End
+  - This project includes pages and components.
+  - `App.js` is where the routes (pages) are defined.
+  - _Pages_ include:
+    - Home "/"
+    - MyLibraryView "/mylibrary"
+    - BookDetailView "/mylibrary/${bookId}"

 ## Looking Ahead